purvilnakrani/Get-Youtube-Subscribers/Readme.md

 ## Introduction

-* A backend project which includes specific routes in the URL .
+* Youtube subscribers backend Api to get the subscribers using specific routes end point made using Node.js , Express.js and MongoDB and Mongoose.
+By including particular routes end point in the URL, user can access the number of subscribers list, subscribers name or access subscribers by specific IDs.

 * User can do the following as below:
     - *access the number of subscribers*,
     - *access subscribers by specific IDs and names*,
     - *add subscribers*, &
     - *delete subscibers*

-## Steps to run code :
+## Steps to run code locally :

 - *Step 1*